Final Emmys Beckon For TV Stars Of Thrones And Veep - UrduPoint

 Final Emmys Beckon For TV Stars Of 'Thrones' And 'Veep'

-Los Angeles, Sept 22 (UrduPoint / Pakistan Point News - 22nd Sep, 2019 ) :tv stars from Westeros to the White House will hit the red carpet in Los Angeles on Sunday as "Game of Thrones" and "Veep" take their final tilts at Emmys glory.
+Los Angeles, Sept 23 (UrduPoint / Pakistan Point News - 23rd Sep, 2019 ) :tv stars from Westeros to the White House hit the red carpet in Los Angeles on Sunday as "Game of Thrones" and "Veep" get set to take their final tilts at Emmys glory.

 The long-running HBO smash hits helped the premium cable network raise the game for the small screen -- with 74 Emmys between them, they are among the most decorated shows ever at television's answer to the Oscars.